• Skip to primary navigation

 This 4-star hotel is only a mile and a half from the stadium and has a meeting room, plus free Wi-Fi, free parking and a free breakfast included in your fee.
 More details.

-Pubs & Bars Near Priestfield Stadium
+Pubs and Bars Near Priestfield Stadium

 Gillingham has more than its fair share of fun little watering holes.
 Here are some of our favourites: